shamanskiy/react-social-media-app-backend/README.md

 npm install
 ```

 The backend uses [MongoDB](https://cloud.mongodb.com) for persistence.
-To configure MongoDB access, add ".env" file to the root with the following content:
+To configure MongoDB access, add `.env` file to the root with the following content:

 ```
 CONNECTIONSTRING=<mongo-db-connection-string>